Geometrically Induced Selectivity and Unidirectional Electroosmosis in Uncharged Nanopores: Results and discussion

 and, consequently, the ionic selectivity, Eq.~\eqref{eq:deltaJ} reads

 Eq.~\eqref{eq:deltaJ2} shows that selectivity reverts when inverting the applied voltage $\Delta V$ and its magnitude depends on $\Delta V$ quadratically.

-We tested the above analytical model by using all-atoms molecular dynamics (MD) simulations.
-To get rid of any asymmetries of the electrolyte that may potentially give rise to competing selectivity of the nanopore (e.g. differences between ion mobilities, different hydration shells around cations and anions, preferential interaction of one ion with the solid) we built a custom symmetric model for the electrolyte solution.
-In particular, we considered two monovalent ionic species with same mass dissolved in a liquid composed of diatomic dipolar molecules.
-The membrane is composed by neutral atoms.
-All the atoms have the same van der Waals radius and the volume of the solvent molecule is similar to water, see methods for details and Supplementary Fig.~2-7 for a characterization of the fluid in terms of phase diagram, relative electrical permittivity, wetting, ion mobility and viscosity.
+We tested the validity of the above analytical model at the nanoscale by using all-atoms molecular dynamics (MD) simulations.
+To get rid of any asymmetries of the electrolyte that may potentially give rise to competing selectivity of the nanopore (e.g., differences between ion mobilities, different hydration shells around cations and anions, preferential interaction of one ion with the solid), we built a custom symmetric model for the electrolyte solution.
+In particular, we considered two monovalent ionic species with the same mass dissolved in a liquid composed of diatomic dipolar molecules.
+The membrane is composed of neutral atoms.
+All the atoms have the same van der Waals radius, and the volume of the solvent molecule is similar to water, see methods for details and Supplementary Fig.~S4-S9 for a characterization of the fluid in terms of phase diagram, relative electrical permittivity, wetting, ion mobility, and viscosity.